Mutual Recognitions of EPDs

 Parallel to its efforts of harmonizing EPDs within Europe at the ECO Platform, IBU fosters the process of mutual recognition on a bilateral level together with selected European and international programme holders according to EN 15804.

 Hereby, IBU intends to save its members money and time when issuing their EPDs with others programme holders.

-So far, seven mutual agreements between IBU und other programme holders regarding EPDs were finalized:
+So far, eight mutual agreements between IBU und other programme holders regarding EPDs were finalized:

 During the trade fair BAU 2017 in Munich, IBU has signed a new mutual recognition with BRE from the UK in the person of Managing Director Dr. Burkhart Lehmann and IBU President Prof. Dr. Horst Bossenmayer.

 For BRE, Dr. Sharmir Ghumra, BRE Director of Sustainable Products, signed the mutual recognition at the IBU booth at BAU 2017.
 He said: “BRE is proud to have reached this milestone with IBU for the mutual recognition of EPD.
 As leading organisations for the provision of third-party-verified EPD to EN 15804 it is a significant step forwards for the proliferation of EPD.
 Industry can now have EPDs verified by BRE or IBU with the assurance that their EPD can be recognised in either the BRE or IBU listing service.
 We look forward to developing our relationship with IBU over the coming years. – Dr Shamir Ghumra, BRE Director of Sustainable Products.”